Scaling and Load-Balancing Equi-Joins: Formalization

 The input dataset is processed using \emph{executors} that are orchestrated by the \emph{driver} machine.
 Each record in the dataset is represented as a tuple, $\langle key_1, value_1 \rangle$.
 Initially, the dataset is partitioned among the \textit{mappers} that execute the map operation.
 Each mapper applies \textit{mapRec} to each input record to produce a potentially-empty list of the form $\langle key_2, value_2 \rangle^*$.
 Then, the \textit{shufflers} group the output of the mappers by the key.
 Next, each \textit{reducer} is fed a tuple of the form $\langle key_2, value_2^* \rangle$, where $value_2^*$, the reduce\_value\_list, contains all the $value_2$'s that were output by any mapper with the $key_2$.
 Each reducer applies \textit{reduceRecs} on the $\langle key_2, value_2^* \rangle$ tuple to produce a potentially-empty list of the form $value_3^*$.
 Any MapReduce job can be expressed as the lambda expression below.

 In addition to $key_2$, the mapper can optionally output tuples by a secondary key.
 The reduce\_value\_list would also be sorted by the secondary key in that case\footnote{Secondary keys are not supported by the public version of MapReduce, Hadoop \cite{Hadoop}.
 Two ways to support secondary keys were proposed in \cite{lin2010data}.
 The first entails loading the entire reduce\_value\_list in the reducer memory, and the second entails rewriting the shuffler.
 The second solution is more scalable but incurs higher engineering cost.}.
 Partial reducing can happen at the mappers, which is known as \emph{combining} to reduce the network load.
 For more flexibility, the MapReduce framework allows for loading external data when mapping or reducing.
-However, to preserve the determinism and the purity of the \textit{mapRec} and \textit{reduceRecs} functions, loading is restricted to the beginning of each operation. \hide{ The framework is depicted in Figure~\ref{fig:MapReduce}.
+However, to preserve the determinism and the purity of the \textit{mapRec} and \textit{reduceRecs} functions, loading is restricted to the beginning of each operation.
+The Spark framework \cite{zaharia2010spark} is currently the \textit{de facto} industry standard for distributing data processing on shared-nothing clusters.
+Spark offers the functionality of MapReduce\footnote{While Spark uses the same nomenclature of MapReduce, the MapReduce map function is called \emph{flatMap} in Spark.
+We use the MapReduce notation, introduced in \cite{dean2008mapreduce}.}, as well as convenience utilities that are not part of MapReduce, but can be built using MapReduce.
+One example is performing tree-like aggregation of all the records in a dataset \cite{lammel2008google}.
+The \emph{treeAggregate} operation can be implemented using a series of MapReduce stages, where each stage aggregates the records in a set of data partitions, and the aggregates are then aggregated further in the next stage, and so on, until the final aggregate is collected at the driver.